aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.css/rect/bottom/_index.md

 ---
 title: Rect.Bottom
 second_title: Aspose.SVG for .NET API Reference
-description: Rect property.
+description: Rect Bottom property.
 This attribute is used for the bottom of the rect
 type: docs
 weight: 10
 url: /net/aspose.svg.dom.css/rect/bottom/